imengyuan/imengyuan.github.io/_pages/cv.md

 Research Experience
 ======
 * __RNA Sequencing-based Analysis of Economical Traits in Tree Species__（Summer 2018）
-  * Performing RNAseq analysis to reveal candidate genes involved in resistence of tree with economical values
+  * Performing RNAseq analysis to reveal candidate genes involved in resistence of trees with economical values

 * __Study on the Chloroplast Genome of Oenanthe javanica__
 (Unpublished)